ComparisonMay 11, 2026 Updated May 19, 2026 10 min read

 No credit card · No Docker · No config files

 29 models claim to be "free."
 Seven actually work for agent tasks.
-Here's the ranked list with daily limits, quality assessments, and the catch for each one.
+Here's the ranked list of free models that work with OpenClaw, with daily limits, quality notes, and the catch for each.

-Here are seven models that genuinely work with OpenClaw at zero cost, ranked by the combination of quality, daily capacity, and how "free" they actually are.
+Here are the seven free models that genuinely work with OpenClaw, ranked by quality, daily capacity, and how "free" they actually are.

 1. Google Gemini 2.5 Flash (the Undisputed Free Champion)